Parth-Vader/FB-Spider/README.md

 2. json
 3. json2html
 4. webbrowser
-If not, install the libraries by the following command: 'pip install -r requirements.txt'
+If not, install the libraries by the following command: `pip install -r requirements.txt`.

 # Instructions